Eric-McKinney/mint/log.md

 Goals for today:

 - [x] Learn about errno
-- [ ] See if I can adapt the current error handling to use errno instead of exiting
+- [x] See if I can adapt the current error handling to use errno instead of exiting
+- [ ] Update error handling to errno

 Notes: